FredericRezeau/fcm-miner/README.md

 ## C++ miner for [Stellar-Corium/FCM-sc](https://github.com/Stellar-Corium/FCM-sc)

 `fcm-miner` is a standalone miner for the [FCM Smart Contract](https://github.com/Stellar-Corium/FCM-sc) on the Stellar blockchain.
-It supports parallel processing and custom batch size.
+It supports **CPU parallel processing**, optional **GPU (CUDA) acceleration**, and **custom batch sizes**.

 > **Note**: This project is experimental and was developed during my holiday, it may contain bugs.
 My main goal was to boost hashing speed on my available laptop and keep up with the increasing network hash rate and difficulty.
 Feel free to use, modify, or enhance it.
-I may also explore adding GPU support with OpenCL or CUDA in the future.
+I have now added GPU support with CUDA and may explore OpenCL to support a wider range of hardware.

 ## Performance

+### CPU Performance

-Currently (only) tested on **MS Surface Pro 9** with a **12th Gen Intel Core i7** processor (10 cores).
-The miner achieved an **average hash rate of 8.1 million hash/sec**.
+Initially tested on **MS Surface Pro 9** with a **12th Gen Intel Core i7** processor (10 cores).
+The miner achieved an **average hash rate of 8.1 MH/s**.

+### GPU Performance

+With GPU acceleration enabled on an **NVIDIA GeForce RTX 3080** GPU, the miner achieved an average hash rate of **1.4 GH/s**.
+There is still room for improving the kernel code!

+### Keccak Hashing

 I did not have time to test many C/C++ Keccak implementations, you may want to explore the other options here [keccak.team/software](https://keccak.team/software.html) for potential performance improvements (note that the standalone [XKCP implementation](https://github.com/XKCP/XKCP/blob/master/Standalone/CompactFIPS202/C/Keccak-more-compact.c) was much slower in my environment).